Veterans and Financial Aid

 Prior Learning Assessment

 If you have completed advanced courses or educational experiences as part of military training, you may be eligible for advanced credit through transcript evaluation, testing, and/or competency assessment.

 If you have previous college credits that you wish to transfer, ensure that your official transcripts are forwarded to Penn College’s Admissions Office for evaluation toward your degree.

 To translate military service into college credit, a Joint Services Transcript (JST) or Community College of the Air Force (CCAF) transcript is required.
 If you have completed military basic training, you may receive a fitness elective credit by submitting a JST.
 Please note that not all military experience can be translated into college credits.

-Contact the Coordinator of Veterans Affairs if you need any assistance in obtaining your military transcripts.
+Contact the Veterans Affairs Specialist if you need any assistance in obtaining your military transcripts.